 In 1928, John retired and sold his share of the company to his sons Everett and Elmer.
 Carl Wallin retired a year later and also sold his share to the Nordstrom sons.
 John's third son, Lloyd, joined the team in 1933.

 By 1960, the downtown Seattle shoe shop had become the largest shoe store in the country, and the company, now with eight locations in Washington and Oregon, was the largest independent shoe chain in the United States.

-Looking for new ways to spread its wings, Nordstrom ventured into the women's clothing market with the purchase of Seattle-based Best Apparel in 1963.
-With the purchase of a Portland, Oregon, fashion retailer three years later, Nordstrom now offered Northwest customers a selection of shoes and apparel under the new name Nordstrom Best.
-Men's and children's wear were added in 1966; business prospered and two new Washington stores followed soon after.
+Looking for new ways to spread its wings, Nordstrom ventured into the women's clothing market with the purchase of Seattle-based Best's Apparel in 1963.
+With the purchase of a Portland, Oregon, fashion retailer three years later, Nordstrom now offered Northwest customers a selection of shoes and apparel under the name Nordstrom Best.
+Men's and children's wear were added in 1966.

-Today, a fourth generation of the Nordstrom family, along with an executive team, helms the company in partnership with a talented team of innovators and fashion leaders.
-From one tiny shoe store, Nordstrom has grown into a fashion specialty chain with global reach.
-It offers an unparalleled selection of shoes, clothing and accessories and an extensive range of services to make shopping fun and convenient.
-In 2011, the company achieved an all-time record for total net sales at $10.5 billion.
+Today, Blake, Pete and Erik Nordstrom serve as co-presidents of Nordstrom, Inc., and manage the company along with the executive team.
+From one tiny shoe store, Nordstrom has grown into a leading fashion specialty retailer with global reach.
+It offers an unparalleled selection of shoes, clothing and accessories, and an extensive range of services to make shopping fun, personalized and convenient.

-For up-to-date company information and store openings, visit the Press Room.
+For up-to-date company information and store openings, visit the Press Room on Nordstrom.com.